 People often think the right moment to start therapy is when they are in pain.
 Existential, interpersonal – whatever its origin, pain is what usually brings people to therapy.
 Naturally – therapy is a great way for us to heal and grow.
 BUT/AND 🙂 ➝

 None of us has an algorithm for figuring life out – all by ourselves.
 Inevitably, there are moments we all need support simply because we are confused or feel lost, we’re facing a new situation, or life throws us a curve ball.
 It doesn’t have to be because something traumatic happened.
 Life in its complexity is, at times, plenty enough.

-Whatever your situation, if you want to have a clearer sense of who you are and why certain things happen or keep repeating, psychotherapy might be a good choice.
+Whatever your situation, if you want to have a clearer sense of who you are and why certain things happen or keep repeating, therapy might be a good choice.

 When in therapy you’ll learn how to feel more at peace and more comfortable in your skin.
 How to build satisfying and nourishing relationships – with yourself and with others.

 You will learn how to suffer less and how to make mindful choices that translate into life that’s meaningful.

 You will also feel encouraged to connect the dots between your past and your present, the very process of which brings more understanding and peace into your life.

 It is a method of treatment – tailor-made for anyone undergoing it.